sarev/photonarium/README.md

 ## Tips

-- **Large collections** — Imaginary handles tens of thousands of images, but initial scanning takes time.
+- **Large collections**: Imaginary handles tens of thousands of images, but initial scanning takes time.
 Let it run in the background.
-- **Face tagging** — Tag a person in 3-5 clear photos and Imaginary will start recognising them automatically.
+- **Face tagging**: Tag a person in 3-5 clear photos and Imaginary will start recognising them automatically.
-- **Tuning recognition** — If someone is being confused with another person, increase their recognition threshold in pick-preferred mode.
+- **Tuning recognition**: If someone is being confused with another person, increase their recognition threshold in pick-preferred mode.
 If they're not being recognised in enough photos, lower it.
-- **Finding people** — Use the People filter or "Sort by people" to quickly find photos of specific individuals.
+- **Finding people**: Use the People filter or "Sort by people" to quickly find photos of specific individuals.
-- **Duplicate detection** — Start with "Similar" or "Related" to see what's there, then move to stricter levels to find exact copies.
+- **Duplicate detection**: Start with "Similar" or "Related" to see what's there, then move to stricter levels to find exact copies.
-- **Semantic sorting** — In Duplicates view, use semantic sort with queries like "blurry" to find low-quality duplicates to delete.
+- **Semantic sorting**: In Duplicates view, use semantic sort with queries like "blurry" to find low-quality duplicates to delete.
-- **Descriptions & ratings** — Add personal notes and emoji ratings to help you find favourites later.
+- **Descriptions & ratings**: Add personal notes and emoji ratings to help you find favourites later.

 ## License